Buying a second home: A how-to guide

 If you’ve been thinking about purchasing a second home, here are some key considerations and tips for getting started.

 A second home is property you purchase in addition to your primary residence that you intend to live in for part of the year.
-Secondary homes are different from most investment properties because your lender may have limitations on when you need to occupy the residence and when you can rent it out to prospective tenants.
+Secondary homes are different from most investment properties in that your lender may have limitations on when you need to occupy the residence and whether you can rent it out to prospective tenants.

 With Rocket Mortgage®, a property may qualify as a second home if you rent it out for no more than 180 days in a calendar year.
 You must also reside in the home for either 14 days or 10% of the days you rent out the property, whichever is greater.